nite-stocker/python-cli-editable-install/README.md

 [project]
 name = "snakesay"
 version = "1.0.0"
-description = "Command-line program that prints an ASCII art picture of a snake with a speech bubble containing a given message." readme = "README.md" requires-python = ">=3.10" dependencies = []
+description = "CLI script that prints an ASCII art picture of a snake with a speech bubble containing a given message." readme = "README.md" requires-python = ">=3.10" dependencies = []